WyriHaximus/Ratchet/docs/events.md

 ## RPC ##

+`RPC`stands for `Remote Procedure Call` and allows you to call API's on the otherside of the line.

 ### Pre-emit ###

 Before emitting the actual event Ratchet first emits `Rachet.WampServer.Rpc`.
 Any listener an hook into it and stop it.
 Stopping is done as stated in [the CakePHP Cookbook event section](http://book.cakephp.org/2.0/en/core-libraries/events.html#stopping-events):